 Researchers in Drs.
-Tania Lam and Lynn Stothers’ labs know from previous research that walking with an exoskeletons requires you to use your abdominal and core muscles.
+Tania Lam and Lynn Stothers’ labs know from previous research that walking with an exoskeleton requires you to use your abdominal and core muscles.
 This is true for even people with high-thoracic and cervical level spinal cord injuries who have been diagnosed as motor-complete who are supposedly unable to activate muscles below their injury level.
 However, it remains unknown if this type of training can translate to improved seated balance after a spinal cord injury.
 Furthermore, your abdominal and core muscles co-activate with your pelvic floor muscles (PFM).
 These muscles are in your pelvis play an important role in bladder function by facilitating the retention and voiding of urine.
 Training these muscles is known to improve bladder health in other populations.
 As such, we want to know if using an exoskeleton actives these muscles and in turn translates into better bladder control.

 What will happen if you participate?

 In this study, we’ll randomize you to training in one of our two exoskeletons: the Lokomat or the Ekso.
 After 2 weeks of baseline testing, we’ll ask you to come into the lab three times per week for three months to complete your training with the exoskeleton.
 During these months, we’ll focus on improving your speed, efficiency, and independence with the machine.
 At the end of the three month period, we will do some final assessments to see if there were improvements in your seated balance and your bladder health.

 You can choose to participate in Part 1 and/or Part 2 of this study.

 Why you might want to participate in this study: